 __declspec(dllimport) I_DLLInterface* GetDLLInterface();

 Note that the above header file is from the zip file that contains the static linking solution.
-My personal favorite is in the zip file that contains the dynamic linking solution with delay loading.
-That solution is the most elegant, easy-to-port to other platforms, and that solution requires putting only the interface into the
+My personal favorite is the dynamic linking solution with delay loading.
+That one is the most elegant and easy-to-port to other platforms, and that solution requires putting only the interface into the

 - It simply looks nicer.

-- As a result of the thin linking interface between your DLL and the module that uses it - just one exported DLL function - its very easy to make this cross-platform because the ugly
+- As a result of the thin linking interface between your DLL and the module that uses it - just one exported DLL function - it's very easy to make this cross-platform because the ugly

 ifdefs and platform dependent code is minimal.
 The thin interface makes it easy to implement platform independent delay loading.